 While I have serious concerns about fundamentalist and conservative movements in the Church, especially in the USA, I do not consider myself at war with anyone but rather striving to meet all in the spirit of the Beatitudes.
 I definitely do not believe that (1) the Bible is inerrant, (2) that being a Christian is a requirement for being a good person, (3) that Christianity is the “best” religion for everyone, or (4) that God is sorting people out for either eternal bliss or torment.
 Significant traditional influences on my understanding and practice of Christianity include the works of: the Desert Fathers & Mothers, Meister Eckhart, Julian of Norwich, St. Francis of Assisi, St. John of the Cross, Jakob Boehme, and John Wesley.
 More recent authors include: Soren Kierkegaard, Paul Tillich, Evelyn Underhill, Thomas Merton, Martin Luther King Jr., Matthew Fox, Elaine Pagels, and Marcus Borg.

 I’ve identified as a mystic since my mid-20s, but didn’t begin publicly discussing my mystical life until my mid-40s.
-To me, the Great Mysterious Truth we refer to as God or Spirit is both immanent and transcendent; God and God’s creation are thus essentially nondual.
+To me, the Great Mysterious Truth we refer to as God or Spirit as nondual.
+Somewhat like Spinoza, I conceive of the material universe as God’s physical body, and so God and God’s creation are thus essentially one.
 For me, the Divine can therefore be related to in a very personal and even romantic way.
 So it is that much of my poetry is addressed to the Beloved, the Cherished One, although I would hardly claim that an anthropomorphic concept, let alone a gendered one, is adequate.
 Even so, I am a man on the Way of the Heart, and thus there is no better word I can use to describe my deepest spiritual experiences, understandings, and aspirations than “Love.”
 In keeping with 1st Corinthians 13, and the Great Commandment from Jesus, it has been said, and I agree, that Love is more than knowledge, which is only the lamp of love, and the lamp is less than that which it enlightens.

 Here, then, is a kind of creed or manifesto I wrote in November of 2006: